Sri Chinmoy Sydney Series

-Summer is over, so it's time to start focusing on longer distances.
-Step up to the Half-Marathon, or stay with the 7km or 4km options as we take to the tracks and fields of Centennial Park for a cross-country race in the heart of the city.
+Opening the Sri Chinmoy Sydney Series in 2021, step out onto the beautiful tracks and fields of Centennial Park for a scenic Half-Marathon, a 1-lap 7km or 4km options for a cross-country race in the heart of the city.
 See why this is the most popular venue for Sri Chinmoy Races in Sydney.

 The Sri Chinmoy Sydney Series goes bush, to the sublime Royal National Park south of the city.
 Immerse yourself in pristine forest on a lovely trail run.
 Because you’ll want to enjoy this magical realm to the max, a full MARATHON joins the Half-Marathon, 10km and 5km for a full suite of classic distances.